IxeYgrek/BeamMP-Web-Interface/README.md

 ### 9 - Add default MAPs to the database

 I propose 4 SQL dumps in 4 different languages, allowing you to add the game's default maps to the database:

+**WARNING (optionnal) : If you have changed the name of the default table used in this documentation (beamng_mod) and/or wish to host multiple instances, change the table name with a sed command before importing the maps.
+Replace “new_table_name” with the name of the table you want to use.**

+    cd /var/www/html/
+    sed -i 's/beamng_mod/new_table_name/g' chemin/vers/gaming_EN.sql

+Import the mySQL dump containing the default maps :

     cd /var/www/html/
     mysql gaming < gaming_EN.sql